cnayan/mqb/README.md

 2. Run `npm start`.

 # Caveats
 There are a few, which correspond to the ones in Q-Server.
-They:
+They are:
 1. Only select and count can be queried.
 No other supported yet.
 2. Except the above documented operators and expressions, others are not supported yet.